said-ns/said-ns/README.md

    - Figma
    - UI/UX components development
    - website setup(Domain, Hosting, DNS)
 - Ask me about frontend web development!
-I am always down to work and develop your next project.
+I am always down to work and develop your next project if compensated.
 - You can reach me on Discord @Said_NS#5365 or puppetmaster.ens@gmail.com